fclaerho/ansible-role-syskit/README.md

 ### Synopsis

-System integration kit — Integrate services and tools by configuring system specific concerns.
+System integration kit — deploy your services and applications then use syskit to configure system specific concerns such as users, service manifest, logging, firewalling and so on.

 ### Usage